apollographql/rover/docs/source/getting-started.md

 Internally, the `npm` installer downloads router binaries from `https://rover.apollo.dev`.
 If this URL is unavailable, for example, in a private network, you can point the `npm` installer at another URL in one of two ways:

-1. by setting the `APOLLO_ROVER_DOWNLOAD_HOST` environment variable
+1. Setting the `APOLLO_ROVER_DOWNLOAD_HOST` environment variable.

     > **Note**: This environment variable also changes the host that plugins for `rover supergraph compose` and `rover dev` are downloaded from.
+By default, `rover dev` attempts to install the latest version of plugins for the router and composition.
+To maintain this behavior, an `X-Version: vX.X.X` header must be present in the response from the binary mirror.
+To circumvent the need for this header, plugin versions can instead be pinned with the `APOLLO_ROVER_DEV_COMPOSITION_VERSION` and `APOLLO_ROVER_DEV_ROUTER_VERSION` environment variables.
+For more details, see [versioning for `rover dev`](./commands/dev/#versioning).

-1. by adding the following to your global or local `.npmrc`:
+1. Adding the following to your global or local `.npmrc`:

 ```ini
 apollo_rover_download_host=https://your.mirror.com/repository